Find out what to go out and look at this month

-Uranus will be viewable in the early evening in between the Constellations of Pisces (The Fish), Cetus (The Sea Dragon) and Aries (The Ram).
-At the start of December, the planet will set at 3:14 am and by the end of the month it’ll set at 01:15 am (AWST).
-The last planet in the Solar System, Neptune will be viewable in the early evening in the Aquarius (The Water Bearer) Constellation.
-At the start of December, the planet will set at 1:04 am and by the end of the month it’ll set at 11:10 pm (AWST).
+Uranus can be found in the evening sky in the constellation of Aries (The Ram).
+At the beginning of December, Uranus will set at 03:38 am (AWST) and by the end of the month, it’ll set at 01:37 am (AWST).
+Neptune will be viewable as well in the evening between the constellation of Aquarius and the constellation of Pisces (The Fish).
+At the start of December, Neptune will set at 01:17 am (AWST) and by the end of the month, it’ll set at 11:16 pm (AWST).

 Conjunctions involve object(s) in the Solar System and/or more distant objects, such as a star.
 It’s an apparent phenomenon in which multiple objects which aren’t close together appear close in the sky and it’s caused by the observer’s perspective.
 An occultation is an event that occurs when one object is hidden by another object that passes between it and the observer.